Brampton: Development as a city

 In the late 1980s, Mayor Ken Whillans gained approval and funding for the construction of a new city hall in Brampton's downtown.
-The facility was designed by local architects and constructed by Inzola Construction and built on the site of a former bus terminal.
-Whillians did not get to see the opening of the new hall in 1991 because of his death in August 1990.
-With the return of the city government to downtown Brampton, politicians and businesses allied to revitalize the core.
+The facility was designed by local architects and built on the site of a former bus terminal.
+Whillians did not get to see the opening of the new hall in June 1991 because of his death in August 1990.
+Its completion brought the municipal government back to downtown Brampton.
+The facility expanded in 2014 with the addition of a nine-storey tower at 41 George Street and is connected to the original building by a glass walkway called Heritage Way.

 In 1991, development of another new town, Springdale, began.
 In 1999, development started to appear as far north as the city's border with Caledon along Mayfield Road.
 The Region designated this border as the line of demarcation for urban development until 2021, although development already began spilling north of Mayfield in the late 2010s.
 Part of the boundary between Brampton and Vaughan is also nearly completely urbanized.

 Changes continue to reflect the growth of the city.
 In 1992 the City purchased the Brampton Fairgrounds, to be used for other development.
 The Agricultural Society relocated in 1997 outside the boundaries of the city to Heart Lake and Old School roads.
-In 1997 the Health Services Restructuring Commission (HSRC) decided to amalgamate Georgetown and District Memorial Hospital, Etobicoke General Hospital, and Peel Memorial Hospital as the William Osler Health Centre.
-It became what is now the province's 6th-largest hospital corporation.

 Brampton's 2003 Sesquicentennial celebrations boosted community spirit, reviving the tradition of a summer parade (with 100 floats), and creating other initiatives.
 To commemorate the town's history, the city under Mayor Fennell reintroduced floral projects to the community.
 These have included more plantings around town, the revival in 2005 of the city Parade, and participation in the Canada Communities in Bloom project.

+Cityscape

-Geography
+Geography and boundaries

 Brampton has a total land area of 265 sqkm.
-The City of Brampton is bordered by Highway 50 (Vaughan) to the East, Winston Churchill Boulevard (Halton Hills) to the West, Mayfield Road (Caledon) to the north (except for a small neighbourhood, Snelgrove, which is part of Brampton despite extending somewhat north of Mayfield Road) and the hydro corridor (Mississauga) to the south as far east as Torbram Road, where the border between the two cities follows the CN Halton Subdivision.
+The City of Brampton is bordered by Highway 50 (Vaughan) to the east, Winston Churchill Boulevard (Halton Hills) to the west, Mayfield Road (Caledon) to the north (except for a small neighbourhood, Snelgrove, which is part of Brampton despite extending slightly north of Mayfield Road), the hydro corridor (Mississauga) to the south as far east as Torbram Road, where the border between the two cities follows the CN Halton Subdivision.
+It follows the line as far east as the former Indian Line (today a private access road), turns back north along it to briefly border Toronto (Etobicoke), towards the intersection of Steeles Ave. and Albion Road/Highway 50.

 Climate

-Brampton features a continental climate (Köppen climate classification Dfb) which is typical of the rest of the Greater Toronto Area.
+Brampton features a continental climate (Köppen climate classification: Dfa) which is typical of the rest of the Greater Toronto Area.

+Data from Toronto Pearson International Airport, located 10.55 km east.

+Data is from Georgetown, located 10.93 km south-southwest.